okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/events/index.md

 ### Attributes

-The Event model is read only, with a fixed set of attributes:
+The Event object is read only, with a fixed set of attributes:

 | Property    | Description                                                             | DataType                                                         | Nullable   | Unique   | Readonly   | MinLength   | MaxLength |
 | :---------- | :---------------------------------------------------------------------- | :--------------------------------------------------------------- | :--------- | :------- | :--------- | :---------- | :-------- |